idvorkin/idvorkin.github.io/_posts/2019-5-21-Coaching-Questions.md

 <!-- vim-markdown-toc -->
 <!-- prettier-ignore-end -->

-### Coaching Mindset
+### The coaching mindset

 Real understanding comes from within, and can not be imparted by someone else.
-Ask questions, guide, and faciliate.
+Ask questions, guide, and facilitate.
 When you 'tell the solution' at best the solution will be forgotten, at worst it will offend and shutdown the coachee damaging the relationship.

-Socrates' used to say: A coach is like a midwife, she can not deliver the baby, only facilitate its birth.

-Some helpful advice:
+When being a coach maintain the following mindset.

 - Ask permission to be a coach.
 (Avoid forcing them)
 - Check-in with yourself to maintain the coaching mindset (Avoid forgetting your role)